lonewonder0/subjex-0/README.md

 ## Environment Secrets

 Utilise the .env.example as a template to create a .env file in the root directory.
 You should also create one in the /frontend directory using the .env.template file there.
+Avoid changing default values given to you, these aren't secret/unique.

 ## Build